 It’s easy to single out the price as biggest drawback of the S1000.
-Many users won’t be able to consider it a serious option because of its enormous price tag.
-The relatively short battery life is also a major issue considering how much you’d have to pay to get your hands on one of these.
+Many users won’t be able to consider it a serious option because of the enormous DJI S1000 price tag.
+The relatively short battery life of DJI S1000 is also a major issue considering how much you’d have to pay to get your hands on one of these drones.
 Some users have complained of various manufacturing irregularities as well, which is unfortunate when they have to pay this high a price for their drone.
 New pilots might also get confused by the fact that DJI offers so many kits with the S1000.
 All of them have differing accessories.

 What Users Say